ohmeow/blurr/README.md

 ## ❗ Updates

+**06/27/2020**
+* Simplified the `BLURR_MODEL_HELPER.get_hf_objects` method to support a wide range of options in terms of building the necessary huggingface objects (architecture, config, tokenizer, and model).
+Also added `cache_dir` for saving pre-trained objects in a custom directory.
+* Misc. renaming and cleanup that may break existing code (please see the docs/source if things blow up)
+* Added missing required libraries to requirements.txt (e.g., nlp)

 **05/23/2020**
 * Initial support for text generation (e.g., summarization, conversational agents) models now included.
 Only tested with BART so if you try it with other models before I do, lmk what works ... and what doesn't